bit-broker/website/content/en/docs/consumer/timeseries.md

 You can query for a list timeseries data by issuing an `HTTP/GET` to the `/entity/:type/:id/timeseries/:tsid` end-point.

 Timeseries are always housed within a parent entity type and each has a unique ID on that entity type.
-Hence, you will need to know the entity type ID (`type`), the entity instance ID ('id') and timeseries ID ('tsid'), in order to get access to such data points.
+Hence, you will need to know the entity type ID (`type`), the entity instance ID (`id`) and timeseries ID (`tsid`), in order to get access to such data points.

 ```shell
 curl http://bbk-consumer:8003/v1/entity/country/34c3ab32774042098ddc0ffa9878e4a1a60b33c0/timeseries/population \